francesco-crescimbeni/Interpolating-function-of-ringdown-starting-time/README.md

 The procedure to obtain the interpolant is the following.

 1. For a given ringdown model, the mismatch between model and Numerical Relativity (NR) data is computed, for different harmonics and different starting times (see Eq.
-17 of TO UPDATE).
+17 of [https://arxiv.org/abs/2511.02915]).
 For the NR data, we use the SXS catalog (https://data.black-holes.org/simulations/index.html).
 The results are provided in this gitHub repository in avg_mismatches_all_times.npz and SXS_BBH_nonprec_nonecc_all.txt.

 2. For a given model and $(\ell,|m|)$ harmonic, we choose a mismatch threshold, and we extrapolate its associated starting time.